it-drafter/google-homepage-imitation/README.md

 # Google Homepage Imitation

 Responsive Google homepage made in HTML, CSS and a touch of JavaScript.
+A couple of Font Awesome icons were used.

 To make things interesting, I did it the 'old school' CSS way - by using only relative, absolute and fixed positioning.
 No flexbox or grid layout models whatsoever.